rutrum/convert-case/README.md

 * `random` feature is removed.
 The library no longer has any features.
 * `Case::deterministic_cases` is removed
 * `Case::random_cases` is removed

+Other breaking changes:
+* `Boundary::Custom` has lost the `arg` parameter.
+It was originally used for building boundaries from delimiters with the `Boundary::from_delim` function, which is also removed.
+* `delim_boundary!` macro has replaced `Boundary::from_delim` functionality

 ### 0.9.0: Back to enums, but keep the customization